 1970: The Transcontinental Pop Festival, commonly referred to as Festival Express, began with its first show at the CNE Stadium in Toronto.
 The three-city tour across Canada featured the Grateful Dead, Janis Joplin and the Full-Tilt Boogie Band, The Band, Delaney & Bonnie and Friends, The Flying Burrito Brothers, and the Buddy Guy Blues Band traveling by train to Toronto, Winnipeg, and Calgary through the rest of June and into early July.

-1971: The final closing concert was held at the Fillmore East in New York’s East Village.
-The three billed acts at the famed venue’s final show were the Allman Brother’s Band, The J. Geils Band, and Albert King, and surprise guests included Edgar Winter’s White Trash, Mountain, The Beach Boys, and Country Joe and the Fish.
+1971: The final closing concert was held at promoter Bill Graham’s famed Fillmore East concert hall in New York’s East Village.
+The three billed acts at the venue’s final show were the Allman Brother’s Band, The J. Geils Band, and Albert King, and surprise guests included Edgar Winter’s White Trash, Mountain, The Beach Boys, and Country Joe and the Fish.

 1989: The Who played their rock opera Tommy in its entirety for the first time in nineteen years at New York’s Radio City Music Hall.
 The show was the first of two performances presented by the Rock and Roll Hall of Fame Foundation to benefit charities for autistic and abused children.
 It was also the group’s third stop on a concert series marking the band’s 25th anniversary and was dubbed the Kids Are Alright Tour: 1964-1989.
 The highly publicized show, broadcast live over national radio, marked the band’s reemergence seven years after the group had concluded a farewell tour.